yomarguti/codestream/vscode/docs/dev.md

 - [npm](https://npmjs.com/), 6.11.3 (Dec 2019)

 ### Before you begin...

 The CodeStream clients all live in a single git mono-repo.
 Each IDE has their own tools for generating builds and VS Code is no different!

 CodeStream for VS Code uses Language Server Protocol (LSP) to communicate with the IDE.
-Along with the .vsix artifact created from packagin CodeStream for VS Code, there is an _agent_ executable that must also be built and shipped with the CodeStream extension.
+Along with the .vsix artifact created from packaging CodeStream for VS Code, there is an _agent_ executable that must also be built and shipped with the CodeStream extension.
 Therefore, the agent must be built before you can locally build or debug the extension.

 ### Build